pynat/causality/README.md

 ## Granger Causality Validation

-To validate the causal relationships discovered by the PC Algorithm, we applied **Granger causality tests** to identify features with genuine predictive power for future returns.
+To validate the causal relationships discovered by the PC Algorithm, we applied **Granger causality tests** to identify features with genuine predictive power.

 **Results:**
 - **Only 3 features** showed significant Granger causality (p < 0.05) toward returns: